sepbx/hass-music-assistant/README.md

 ## Installation

+In the HACS panel, go to integrations and click the big orange '+' button.
+Search for 'Alarmo' and click \'Install this repository in HACS'.

 ### Using HACS

-- In the HACS panel, go to integrations and click the 3 dots on the top right.
+- In the HACS panel, go to integrations.
-- In the menu, choose `custom repositories`.
-- Paste this URL in the repository field: https://github.com/music-assistant/hass-music-assistant
-- For the category field , choose `integration`.
-- Press the `Add` button and close the dialog afterwards.
-- Once back in the `integrations page` of HACS, click the big blue button on the bottom right to add a new integration.
 - Search for `Music Assistant` and click `Download this repository with HACS`
 - Restart HA to load the integration into HA.